 The legal framework and specific requirements for selecting alternative foster care goals for children are delineated in federal and state law.
 See the law for complete language by clicking on the citation.

-- Provide child welfare services to prevent separating children from families, restore them with families, place in adoptive homes, and assure adequate care - o § 63.2-319 - Permissible goals in foster care plan - o § 63.2-906 - Child's health and safety paramount concern; plan to return child to birth parents or prior custodians - The Adoption and Safe Families Act of 1997 (PL 105-89)
+• Provide child welfare services to prevent separating children from families, restore them with families, place in adoptive homes, and assure adequate care o § 63.2-319 o § 63.2-906 o §16.1-281